ssardina-agts/agtcity-sarl-mw/README.md

 You basically need to make sure the JAR file for this infrastructure is accessible by your system, so you can use the capacities, skills, entities, etc.

-You can do that automatically usinv Maven and JitPack, by configuring your POM with:
+You can do that automatically using Maven and JitPack, by configuring your POM with:

         <!-- SARL-agtcity-intf version -->
         <sarl-agtcity-intf.version>-SNAPSHOT</sarl-agtcity-intf.version>